 The children listened to a story read out to them and had to answer questions on it.
-Earlier studies on the impact of aviation noise on the long-term memory had given rise to contradictory findings.
-In order to pursue this more thoroughly, this factor was also examined by NORAH.
+Earlier studies on the impact of aircraft noise on the long-term memory had yielded contradictory findings.
+In order to pursue this factor more thoroughly, it was also examined by NORAH.

-Awareness for syllables and phonetics ("phonological awareness")
+Awareness of syllables and phonemes ("phonological awareness")

-In order for a child to learn how to read, he must understand how language and script function.
-A monkey is a monkey, the child knows that already.
-Now he has to learn that the word "monkey" is made up of two syllables and these syllables are made up of different sounds.
-In order to test this ability, the children had to listen to three artificial words (e.g. bann - beck - dimm).
+In order for a child to learn how to read, he or she must understand how language and script function.
+A monkey is a monkey; the child knows that already.
+Now he or she has to learn that the word "monkey" is made up of two syllables and these syllables are made up of different speech sounds.
+In order to test this ability, the children had to listen to three made-up words (e.g. bann - beck - dimm).
 Then they had to identify which words started with the same sound.